csw/semrelay/README.md

 To use it with [sway][] or [i3][], you can add `exec_always semnotify` to your configuration.

+## Development

+This is built with Go 1.17.

+There is a simple integration test suite, runnable with `./run_integration`.

 [semaphore]: https://semaphoreci.com/
 [sem-webhook]: https://docs.semaphoreci.com/essentials/webhook-notifications/
 [websockets]: https://en.wikipedia.org/wiki/WebSocket